oda-alexandre/onionscan/README.md

 ## USE

-Pour scanner a site in .onion copy/paste  in  a terminal
+For scann a site in .onion copy/paste  in  a terminal

 ```
 sudo service tor start && sudo service privoxy start && onionscan --torProxyAddress=127.0.0.1:9050 http://lesite.onion